Kerbalism/Kerbalism/README.md

 #RESOURCES

   Resource consumers and producers are simulated at all time, even on unloaded vessels.
-This not only include all Kerbalism mechanics that involve resources, but also all stock components as well as the components of some selected third-party mods.
+This not only include all Kerbalism mechanics that involve resources, but also all stock components, and components of some selected third-party mods.

 #AUTOMATION

-  Components can be automated using an intuitive scripting system, where scripts are triggered manually or by environmental conditions.
+  Components can be automated using a very simple and intuitive scripting system with a graphical editor.
+Scripts are triggered manually or by environmental conditions.
 You can create a script to turn on all the lights as soon as the Sun is not visible anymore, or retract all solar panels as soon as you enter an atmosphere.
-Simple but interesting stuff.

 #PLANNER

   A planner GUI is available in the VAB, to help the user design around all the new aspects introduced.
   Resource estimates, habitat informations, redundancy analysis: no matter what, the planner got you covered.
-  Recommended by Wernher von Kerman.

 #DEFAULT PROFILE